Find all the information you'll need to enjoy your visit to the newly revamped Wharton Park.

-Please note that only guide dogs are allowed inside the cafe, all other dogs must remain outside.
+Please note that guide dogs and well behaved dogs are allowed inside the cafe, all other dogs must remain outside.

 BBQs are permitted at Wharton Park but only in the designated area and there is limited space.
 The space available is next to the picnic tables behind the main car park.
 You must place the BBQ on the concrete base and not on the grass or benches.
 Please take all rubbish with you and ensure all BBQs are fully extinguished before you leave the park.